innovationOUtside/vce-generic-guide/local_vce_detailed.md

 ```

-- select the appropriate `ousefulcoursecontainer/ou-{modulecode}` image from the search results; then from the drop down tag list select the tag that matches the presentation code for the module presentation you are studying.
-From October 2023, tags will be lower case by convention. *For example, for the October 2023 presentation, select the `23j` tag; for the February 2024 presentation, the `24b` tag.* Clicking the *Pull* button will then download the image from the Docker Hub repository to your computer. *The Docker image may take some time to download.* You should only need to download the image once.
+- search for and select the {{docker_image}} image from the search results; then from the drop down tag list select the tag that matches the presentation code for this presentation of the module: {{pcode_lc}}.
+Clicking the *Pull* button will then download the image from the Docker Hub repository to your computer. *The Docker image may take some time to download.* You should only need to download the image once.

 The download may take some time (up to 20 minutes depending on your network connection), but you should only need to download the original image once.

-You can also download an image from the command line by running a command of the following form:
+You can also download an image from the command line by running the following command from the command line:

-`docker pull ousefulcoursecontainers ou-{modulecode}}:{presentationcode}`

-Use a lower-cased `modulecode` and `presentationcode` associated with the current presentation of the module to pull the correct image.
-For example, if you are studying the presentation of dummy module `AB123` with start date October 2023, use the presentation code `23j`:

-`docker pull ousefulcoursecontainers/ou-ab123:23j`

-For a February 2024 start, you would use the presentation code `24b`.
+{{'`docker pull ousefulcoursecontainer/ou-' + MCODE|lower + '`'}}

+Enter the complete command using lower-cased characters.

 ## Running the Docker container